SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## Tags

 Both the API query and the JSON stylesheet use tags to identify each UI element.
 A tag may consist of one or multiple tag items, with each item representing a specific characteristic or feature of the UI element, such as its type, context of use, state, and others.
-The larger the group of tags is, the more specific both the UI element usage and the corresponding rule's case of application are.
+The larger the tag set is, the more specific both the UI element usage and the corresponding rule's case of application are.
 The example above shows the possible structure of tags:

 | UI element                       | Tag                              |
 | -------------------------------- | -------------------------------- |